 Under his direction, the Pacific Boychoir Academy has grown from six to 150 choristers in four treble choirs and one alumni choir.
 Working with the PBA staff, Mr. Fox has developed a proprietary music reading and music theory training program comparable to university-level music classes.
 In 2002, Mr. Fox developed a business plan for the choir school, a comprehensive document compiling the ideas of staff and board members in preparation for the opening of the school in the fall of 2004.
 In 2010, Mr. Fox accepted the Grammy Awards for Best Classical Album and Best Choral Performance for the PBA's particpation on Mahler's Eighth Symphony with the San Francisco Symphony.

-Mr. Fox has been appointed Chorus Director for the 2014 Ojai Music Festival in Southern California.
+Mr. Fox was appointed Chorus Director for the 2014 Ojai Music Festival in Southern California, and also prepared the chorus for Beethoven's Ninth Symphony with Gustavo Dudamel and the Simón Bolívar Symphony Orchestra in September 2015.